AzureAD/microsoft-authentication-library-for-js/docs/iframe-usage.md

 ### Apps with cross-origin

-iframed and parent apps with cross-origin can make use of the [ssoSilent()](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#silent-login-with-ssosilent) API to achieve single sign-on.
+Iframed and parent apps with cross-origin can make use of the [ssoSilent()](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/login-user.md#silent-login-with-ssosilent) API to achieve single sign-on.
 To do so, the parent app needs to pass down either an **account**, a **loginHint** (username) or a **session id** (sid) to the iframed app.
 For cross-origin communication between iframed and parent apps, there are a few alternatives you can consider:

 - You can add query strings to iframe's source in the parent app and retrieve them later in the child: